 If your alimony payments can meet these strict criteria, they should be tax deductible.
 On the other hand, it is possible to purposefully render alimony non-taxable if neither party includes the alimony in their taxes.
 This may be useful in rare cases where the payer does not need the deduction and payee does not want to report the income.
 For example, when the payee is in a higher tax bracket than the paying party and wants to avoid the tax burden.
 But in order for this to be legal, it must first be agreed to by both parties and declared in the divorce decree.

-Free, No Obligation Consultation:
+Initial, No Obligation Consultation:

 Tulsa Oklahoma Alimony Attorney

 To find out more about alimony in Oklahoma, contact the family law attorney at Divorce Law Office of Tulsa: 918-924-5526.
-We offer free, no obligation consultations.
+We offer low-cost, no obligation consultations.
 If you prefer you may send your question using the “Ask the Lawyer” form on the right side of this page.